 - Follow the link at the top to Edit contact details

-- Use the Actions menu and choose Edit to make the change to your email address.
+- Use the Edit button to make the change to your email address.

 The first email address on your user record is what Capsule will use when sending task reminders and password resets.
-If you’re an account owner then it’s also the address that the monthly invocies are sent to.
+If you’re a Super Administrator then it’s also the address that the monthly invocies are sent to.